Advice

 There’s nothing worse than seeing your child excluded.
 To witness a situation where they are not invited, where their friends go off without them.
 To see their face drop with disappointment, their eyes well up with tears, their minds ticking over, wondering what they did wrong, why they couldn’t play too.

 It’s a terrible thing to experience as a parent.
 But it happens every single day.
+That’s why teaching children about inclusion really matters.

 Alarmingly, one in six Australian children experience social exclusion.
 Children become aware of their social rejection from around the age of eight.

-mum centralThat’s why today, World Inclusion Day, we wanted to bring the importance of inclusion to attention.
+mum centralThat’s why today, on World Inclusion Day, we wanted to bring the importance of inclusion to attention.
 We called on the Founder of the Friend In Me charity organisation and Chief Inclusion Officer, Louise Larkin to offer her guidance.

 Back in 2016, Louise witnessed the heartbreak of seeing a child miss out on a party, something she hopes no child ever has to go through.